-By ilise feitshans • May 14, 2017•Features, Myths & Truths, First Women, Superwomen JDs and What You Can Learn From Them
+By ilise feitshans • May 14, 2017•Careers, Other Career Issues, Issues, Other Issues, Features, Myths & Truths, Superwomen JDs and What You Can Learn From Them

 Another area where there is stark contrast between the USA and Europe arises under law about pregnant workers.
 Although the USA allows maternity leave without pay and allows men to take leave for special family reasons without pay, the European Directive of 1992 requires paid family leave due to birth or adoption of a child for up to 6 months.
 Many nations offer more; for example, Italy and Spain allow up to two years.
 Consequently, a whole generation of parents and grandparents have grown up under the sheltering umbrella of these economic protections, which are now clearly embedded into the fabric of the European social safety net.
 Even the French extreme right candidate, Marine Le Pen, would never have dreamed of reducing or removing these protections even if she had succeeded in leaving the treaty the binds France to the rest of Europe.

 For women who are professionals and pregnant at work, and who are of course pregnant the whole time of their day, both at home or at work, these protections have remained crucial.
 First, there is much less economic disruption for the family at the time of birth of a child because the family wage will remain unchanged.
 Since most nations in the EU have national medical care by law, birth of a child also does not bring the avalanche of prenatal and pediatric bills that can undermine the economic well-being of many USA families.
 This allows by contrast, greater attention to the pregnant worker’s health in the workplace and at home, because costly expenses from ill health and disease burden are paid by the public purse.